salatiel6/base8-encoder/README.md

     return decoded
 ```
 **OBS**: As you can see on the code.
-If the encoded string has the `=` signals to match the required length.
+If the encoded string has the `=` signs to match the required length.
 The signs will be removed before the calculation starts.

 If you pass `16I===` as the code, it will be turned to `16I`, and after that decode it back to `1234`: